dzulfiqarfr/24.02_katadata_music_taste/README.md

 You need to set up a Spotify account and create an app for its Web API on the developer platform (see [Getting started with Web API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)).
 The app is necessary as you'll need its client ID and secret to get an access token to authorize your request.

+Then, you need to supply the client ID and secret to the [spotifyr package](https://www.rcharlie.com/spotifyr/) (see [Authorization code flow](https://www.rcharlie.com/spotifyr/#authorization-code-flow)).

 ## Example

 You can produce the analysis by running `run_all.R` in the `src` folder.
 This is the controller script that runs other scripts to perform every step of the analysis from start to finish.

 > [!CAUTION]
 >
-> You may hit the API's rate limit when running the scripts (multiple times within a short period) (see [Rate Limits](https://developer.spotify.com/documentation/web-api/concepts/rate-limits)).
+> You may hit the API's rate limit when running the scripts multiple times within a short period (see [Rate Limits](https://developer.spotify.com/documentation/web-api/concepts/rate-limits)).
 In such cases, you have to wait for several hours before you can successfully make a request again.

 You can run the script in your RStudio interactively or using the console like so.

 ``` r
 source("src/run_all.R")
 ```

+You can also run each script individually.